Answering Your Questions

 What precautions are you taking regarding COVID?

 We take the health and safety of our attendees, authors, speakers, and staff very seriously, and all Sonoma County recommended guidelines in place during the Festival weekend will be followed.
-If required in April 2023, these might include proof of vaccination and/or negative COVID tests, mask-wearing, hand sanitizer dispensers, and any other protocols required by the state or Sonoma County.
+If required at the time of the Festival, these might include proof of vaccination and/or negative COVID tests, mask-wearing, hand sanitizer dispensers, and any other protocols required by the state or Sonoma County.